TheHappywheels1/caves-of-quiz/README.md

-I heard that if you get a question wrong, the cave monstors come out to get you!
+I heard that if you get a question wrong, the cave monsters come out to get you!